 Size of the Problem

-The environmental impact of food and agriculture are significant.
+The environmental impact of food and agriculture is significant.
 According to Our Word in Data, half of the world’s habitable land is used for agriculture.
 70% of the world’s freshwater is used for agriculture.

 Policies – Market Reform – Incentives